rigetti/pyquil/docs/source/noise.rst

 and for a *complete* set we additionally demand that :math:`\sum_{x\in\mathcal{O}} \Pi_x = 1`.
-Following our introduction to gate noise, we write quantum states as density matrices as this is more general and in closer correspondence with classical probability theory.
+Following our introduction to gate noise, we write quantum states as density matrices, as this is more general and in closer correspondence with classical probability theory.

-With these the probability of outcome :math:`x` is given by :math:`p(x) = \tr{\Pi_x \rho \Pi_x} = \tr{\Pi_x^2 \rho} = \tr{\Pi_x \rho}`
+With these, the probability of outcome :math:`x` is given by :math:`p(x) = \tr{\Pi_x \rho \Pi_x} = \tr{\Pi_x^2 \rho} = \tr{\Pi_x \rho}`
 and the post measurement state is